KYQiu21/bridging_theme_hmmer/README.md

 The dataset is organized in Cytoscape and our pluggin [CyToStruct](https://www.sciencedirect.com/science/article/pii/S0969212615000763) for launching external apps (such as PyMOL and BioEdit) for nodes/edges.

+Below are one-to-one explanations about files in this repo.

 **yaml_cross_fold_themes_with_domains**: YAML script for the configuration of Cytoscape/CyToStruct networks.

 **optAlign.py**: Python script for structure alignment.